LAM-IJLRA/F-Voks/README.md

 This section present examples of audio generated with ISiS and then attempted to be recreated with F-Voks.

 ### First audio sample generated with ISiS
+This first audio example use a majority of plosive consonants.

 <audio controls>
   <source src="samples/colasRT1_IS.wav" type="audio/wav">
 Your browser does not support the audio element.